diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Some loading feedback when entering editor view.
-It takes a little while to build everything

 	- Serialize information in each region
-		- Create all the objects to serialize when saving, that way it is easier to take care of all the changes
+		- Create all the objects to serialize upon saving, instead of keeping track of them individualy, that way the system will be more resilient
+		- Add the Save button back in the Scene Settings region
+		- Save stuff to local storage
 	- Load all the information
+		- Add Load button to Scene Settings
+		- Style the Load button
+		- Load stuff from local storage

 	- Use LESS as a CSS preprocessor
+		Make main.css slimmer
+		Concat all stylesheets together into a single file with a grunt task Minimize the concatenated stylesheet

 	- Search for TODO: comments and complete them